cnrowley/ha-AlgorithmArt/README.md

 # AlgorithmArt

-Home Assistant integration and companion add-on for driving a 7-color ACeP e-paper "PhotoPainter" frame — with built-in generative art (diffusion-limited aggregation, fractal zoom) and a Go (board game) SGF replay generator.
+[Home Assistant](https://www.home-assistant.io/) integration and companion add-on for driving the [Waveshare ESP32-S3-PhotoPainter](https://www.waveshare.com/esp32-s3-photopainter.htm)
+— with built-in generative art (diffusion-limited aggregation, fractal zoom) and a Go (board game) SGF replay generator.
+This generates images on a Home Assistant server and pushes them to the Photopainter device.

----
+This App runs as a separate Docker image with a web interface on the Home Assistant server
 ---

 ## Examples